Cyanobacteria blooms (blue-green algae)

 What are cyanobacteria blooms?

 Cyanobacteria blooms are sometimes called blue-green algae.
 In fact, cyanobacteria can cause blooms in a range of colours, including bright blue, red, brown and green.
-You can find cyanobactoria in all kinds of bodies of water but is more common for them to grow in shallow, slow moving or still water.
-This includes ponds, wetlands and shorelines of fresh water lakes, streams and rivers.
+You can find cyanobacteria in all kinds of bodies of water but it is more common for them to grow in shallow, slow moving or still water.
+This includes ponds, wetlands and shorelines of freshwater lakes, streams and rivers

 When the amount of cyanobacteria in a water body increases, a dense mass called a bloom will form.
 Cyanobacteria blooms are natural.
 However, some human activities (such as agriculture or a poorly functioning septic system) can make blooms more likely.